Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/guide.md

 - SapVersion - your S/4 HANA version
 - IsSolManVersion – Sets Fiori Tracker installation as installed on Solution Manager

-You can find detailed description of each parameter in section "[Main config file](../conf/main.mp)".
+You can find detailed description of each parameter in section [Main config file](../conf/conf.mp).

 ![](../res/config.png)